 How To Treat Sore Muscle

-While nothing (other than time) can completely eliminate sore muscles for good, massage guns are proven to Frontiers in Physiology “Massage Alleviates Delayed Onset Muscle Soreness after Strenuous Exercise: A Systematic Review and Meta-Analysis” View Source .
+While nothing (other than time) can completely eliminate sore muscles for good, massage guns are proven to provide temporary relief Frontiers in Physiology “Massage Alleviates Delayed Onset Muscle Soreness after Strenuous Exercise: A Systematic Review and Meta-Analysis” View Source .

 Make sure that the setting and attachment you’re using don’t cause you pain and that the treatment feels good.